 Storytelling in County Wexford

 Storytelling has been enjoying a renaissance in County Wexford.
-It is an age-old tradition.
-It has existed since the dawn of time in every place where man has gathered.
+It is an age-old tradition which has existed since the dawn of time in every place where man has gathered.
 Storytelling means different things to different people.
 For some it is an entertainment, for others it is a way of passing on a culture, a way of teaching both young and old.

 For everyone, the experience of storytelling is essential to its understanding.
-There are seven storytelling houses around County Wexford which provide community storytelling sessions throughout the year.
+There are eight storytelling houses around County Wexford which provide community storytelling sessions throughout the year.

 Storytelling is an established and regular part of County Wexford Public Library’s promotional programmes – focusing on children and the promotion of reading.
 Storytelling has become an increasingly popular activity in local festivals, in the classroom, and as part of community celebrations.